 First of all, there’s no one right way to come out.
 It can feel better to be open about your sexual orientation, but there are many factors to consider before coming out.

 Coming out is a step-by-step process.
 Often, the first step is coming out to yourself.
 This occurs when you acknowledge your sexual orientation and begin to accept it.
 After that, you may tell your family, friends, and community members.
-Ultimately, it is your choice to be open only to certain people in your life, not others.
+Ultimately, it is your choice to be open only to certain people, not others.

-Social environment plays a significant role in your decision: Social environment can refer to your family, friends, work, country, etc. For instance, let’s say that gay twins live in different partss of the world and have the same personality.
+Social environment plays a significant role in your decision: Social environment can refer to your family, friends, work, country, etc. For instance, let’s say that gay twins live in different parts of the world and have the same personality.
 One lives in Sweden, where the general climate towards the LGBTQ community is quite friendly, while the other lives in the Middle East.
-While it is advisable for the 1st twin to come out, it is also advisable for the 2nd twin not to come out because the social environment still isn’t ready for this.
+While it is advisable for the 1st twin to come out, it is also advisable for the 2nd twin not to come out because the social environment still isn’t ready.

 Coming out is a constant process.
 Because many people think everyone they meet is straight, coming out is an enduring process.
 Every time an LGBTQ-identified person meets someone new (friends, co-workers, etc.), they must decide if, when, and how to come out.